 Laoag is known as the center for business and trading in the province of Ilocos Norte.
 Nicknamed the Sunshine City, there are tons of fun and exciting activities to enjoy in one of the sunniest regions in the Philippines.
 Aside from indulging yourself with the fantastic dishes of Ilocano cuisine, you are also in for quite an adventure!
 From historical buildings, stunning beaches, and the exciting La Paz sand dune, you certainly wouldn’t run out of things to do in Laoag.

 Things to do: Visit historical and cultural landmarks such as the Sinking Bell Tower, Museo Ilocos Norte, and Santa Monica Parish Church.
 You also shouldn’t miss the chance to witness the undeniable beauty of Blue Lagoon!

 How to get there: Coming from Manila, the best way to reach Laoag City is by land through buses or by private car.
 Direct buses can be found in Sampaloc, Manila, with a travel time of about 8 hours.

 Ah, the iconic city of Vigan.
-Indeed, this is one of the most beautiful places in the Philippines where you can indulge yourself with its abundance in history, culture, and extreme beauty.
+Indeed, this is one of the most beautiful places in the Philippines where you can indulge yourself with its abundance of history, culture, and extreme beauty.
 Vigan is famous for its well-preserved Spanish Colonial Town, where you can still witness and experience many of the charming buildings from the historical era of the Spanish Colony in the Philippines.
-Thanks to its unique charm, Vigan City has also been hailed as a UNESCO World Heritage Site.
+Vigan City has also been hailed as a UNESCO World Heritage Site thanks to its unique charm.